English

 A fun, frozen bar experience where everything inside is made of ice.

-• What it is: A chilled-out bar kept at –10°C with ice sculptures, ice furniture, and drinks served in ice glasses.
+• What it is: A bar kept at minus 10°C with ice sculptures, ice furniture and drinks served in ice glasses.

-• Best for: Friends, couples, and families looking for a quirky, memorable activity in Surfers Paradise.
+Best for: Friends, couples and families looking for a quirky activity in Surfers Paradise.

-• Best time to visit: Early evening or just after opening for a quieter, more relaxed session.
+Best time to visit: Early evening or just after opening for a quieter session.

-• Insider tip: Wear closed shoes and socks.
-The bar gives you a jacket and gloves, but your feet will feel the cold the most.
+Insider tip: Wear closed shoes and socks.
+Jackets and gloves are provided but your feet will feel the cold.

 Recommended experience